Cricket-Cummins says Australia need new coaching style after Langer | Sports-Games

 - Australia

-According to Cummins, Australian players gave CA feedback that a new coaching style was needed after the excellent foundation provided by Langer.
+According to Cummins, Australian players gave CA feedback over a two-year process that a new coaching style was needed after the excellent foundation provided by Langer.
 "We welcome that Cricket Australia invited the players and staff to contribute to CA's evaluation," he said.

-"CA have made a brave all to transition, given the team has been winning."
-And Cummins had some parting words for former teammates of Langer who have rallied around the coach in recent days.
+"CA have made a brave call to transition, given the team has been winning."
+Fast bowler Cummins, who took over as captain in November, expanded on his statement during a media conference in Sydney ahead of a five-match Twenty20 series against Sri Lanka that starts on Friday.

-"Just as you have stuck up for your players, I'm sticking up for mine."
-Fast bowler Cummins, who took over as Australian captain in November, is scheduled to hold a media conference on Wednesday afternoon.
+He said the team had enjoyed a "calm" atmosphere recently.
+"I think he tweaked his coaching style in the last six months ... but we think now is the right time for a different direction," he said of Langer.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)